-- very slight rough russeting - slight skin defects which must not extend over more than: - 2 cm in length for defects of elongated shape - 1 cm2 of total surface area for other defects, with the exception of scab (Venturia pirina and V. inaequalis), which must not extend over more than 0.25 cm2 cumulative in area. - slight bruising not exceeding 1 cm in area.
+- a slight defect in shape, - a slight defect in development, - slight defects in colouring, - very slight rough russeting, - slight skin defects which must not extend over more than: - 2 cm in length for defects of elongated shape, - 1 cm2 of total surface area for other defects, with the exception of scab (Venturia pirina and V. inaequalis), which must not extend over more than 0,25 cm2 cumulative in area. - slight bruising not exceeding 1 cm2 in area.